orsonteodoro/muslx32/README.md

 Early adopters of 64 bit and older PCs and laptops

 Those that enjoy the challenge of fixing bugs especially assembly bugs and those related to musl.

+### Who should not use muslx32?

+Whenver there is high risk involved.
+Some situations like online test taking require flash to work.
+Online banking and commerce, you should not use this because the browser Firefox is outdated and hard to fix.

 ### Other recommendations